EnriqueStrange/Stork/ReadMe.md

 ## 1. Executive Summary

-Doot, an innovative automation program, was developed to optimize lead generation and client outreach.
-Leveraging Google Maps data, the program automates personalized messaging through WhatsApp, enhancing the quality and personalization of the outreach process.
-The integration of advanced language models is a key feature, and future enhancements, such as integration with WhatsApp chatbots, aim to further automate the client closing process.
+Stork, a comprehensive GUI windows application, was initiated on January 23, 2024, by Priyanshu Kushwaha.
+This innovative project encompasses three key functionalities: a scraper for extracting data from Google Maps, a texter for automating WhatsApp messages, and a data cleaner for manipulating scraped data.
+The integration of these features aims to streamline lead generation, client outreach, and data management processes.

 ---

 ## 2. Introduction

-In the rapidly evolving digital landscape, businesses face challenges in efficient lead generation and personalized client communication.
-Doot addresses this need by combining data from Google Maps with automated messaging on WhatsApp, providing a seamless and personalized experience for potential clients.
+In response to the dynamic business landscape, Stork addresses challenges in lead generation, personalized client communication, and data manipulation.
+This GUI application combines the power of Google Maps scraping, WhatsApp automation, and data cleaning to provide a user-friendly and efficient solution.

 ---